Getting Viagra on the NHS

 Last reviewed: 19 Jul 2021

-Does the NHS Offer Viagra?
+Does the NHS offer Viagra on prescription?

-Yes, the NHS offers Viagra on prescription to some men who have erectile dysfunction, in exceptional circumstances.
-In most cases, the NHS offers a medication called Sildenafil as a treatment for erectile dysfunction.
 Sildenafil is a generic version of Viagra which works in the exact same way, but is available at a lower cost.
-The NHS offers Sildenafil instead of Viagra as it is cheaper to do so, and is just as effective.
+The NHS offers sildenafil instead of Viagra as it is cheaper to do so, and is just as effective.

-How Does Viagra on the NHS Work?
+How does Viagra on the NHS work?

 Getting Viagra on the NHS is not that different from most other treatments.
 The main difference is if you’re not eligible for a NHS prescription for Viagra, you’ll be offered a private one instead.